 Quiet chuckling continued around us.

-Morgan’s face was again red with rage; his right arm extended with outward with it’s index finger pointing at my chest.
+The Captain’s face was again red with rage; his right arm extended with outward with its index finger pointing at my chest.

 “And get rid of that helmet,” he continued, unaccountably taking note of my appearance.
 “You look like some combat clown from a cartoon.”